mayerrobert/jmurmel/murmel-langref.md

 Murmel supports symbols and cons cells (and lists built from cons cells) as well as other atoms that are not symbols.
-These other atoms are double precision floating point numbers, integer numbers, vectors, strings, characters and bits.
+These other atoms are double precision floating point numbers, integer numbers, vectors, strings, characters, bits and more.
 Custom primitives may support additional atoms.

-Murmel's type system (and the corresponding host types) look like so:
+Murmel's type system (and JMurmel's corresponding host types) look like so:

     ;; Murmel type                ; description or "Murmel form -> Java class used in JMurmel"